Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 Are Air Miles Credit Cards Worth It?

-Generally, travel points and general-purpose (GP) miles are more valuable than the frequent-flyer miles from co-branded travel cards.
-You can usually transfer travel points and GP miles to partner programs, sometimes on a 1:1 basis.
+Travel points and general-purpose (GP) miles tend to offer more value than frequent-flyer miles from co-branded travel cards.
+You can often transfer these travel points and GP miles to partner programs, sometimes on a straightforward 1:1 basis.

-Before applying for an air miles credit card, you should consider your travel habits and redemption preferences.
-In addition to miles, many credit cards offer perks, including checked bags, priority boarding, TSA PreCheck and/or Global Entry reimbursements, and lounge access that can significantly enhance your travel experiences.
+Before you apply for an air miles credit card, think about your travel habits and how you like to use rewards.
+Besides earning miles, many cards come with perks like free checked bags, priority boarding, TSA PreCheck and Global Entry reimbursements, and lounge access for a more comfortable trip.

 If you prefer to maintain rewards flexibility, you want to pay special attention to the issuer’s air miles redemption policies.
 Some may offer similar redemption values across a wide range of options, but others may limit your air miles value when it comes to redeeming them in certain categories (such as statement credit or gift cards).